-Identify vulnerable population groups and understand their vulnerabilities and support structures:
+Identify vulnerable population groups and understand their vulnerabilities and support structures

-••• Locate vulnerable population groups (i.e. elderly, poor, sick, homeless) in coordination with community-level organizations, with a focus on people not identified within existing social safety net systems.
+Locate vulnerable population groups (i.e. elderly, poor, sick, homeless) in coordination with community-level orga anizations, with a focus on people not identified within existing social safety net systems.
 Identify support structures (social networks and institutions) and develop options to strengthen their roles.
 Empower trusted community organizations and local leaders to reach the most vulnerable.
-Pro ovide access to water, sanitation and hygiene for vulnerable communities: Provide sanitary facilities and free water.
-Support communities in establishing portable sinks, hand-washing stations, community toilets, and clean-water kiosks at all access points.
+D., ide cases to water contestion and busines for who are black as a second side. vide access to water, sanitation and hygiene for vulnerable communities: Provide sanitary facilities and free water.
+Support communities in establishing portable sinks, hand-washing stations, community toilets, and clean-water kiosks l access points.
 Support communities in producing alcohol-based hand sanitizers and PPE.
-Pre event food insecurity and provide food and water assistance for people in need: Provide free drinking water through water tanks for households not connected to the system.
+Drav vent food insecurity and provide food and water assistance for people in need: Provide free drinking water through water tanks for households not connected to the system.
 Provide food, ingredient or meal delivery to people in urgent need.
 Open community kitchens to provide meals to people in isolation.
 Provide targeted food assistance to children in low-income households (in lieu of school meals).
 Provide in-kind food assistance of priority products (high-energy, high-nutrient foods).

-Ц Provide cash-based transfers, especially for areas where food insecurity is caused by restricted access rather than lack of availability.
-Permit some informal food markets that low-income residents rely on or move them to new locations with more space in between vendors' stalls.
+Provide cash-based transfers, especially for areas where food insecurity is caused by restricted access rather than lack of availability.
+Permit some informal food markets that low-income residents rely on or move them to new locations with more space in be etween vendors' stalls.
 Set up mobile markets that travel to vulnerable areas to provide essential goods.
 Set up decentralized water and food distribution points with regulated access points.
-Organize food voucher programs with local shopkeepers or blockchain-backed systems of community currencies (credit vouchers, mobile money solutions, etc.) that allow at-risk households to obtain food in exchange for a voucher.
-Consider alternative supply chains to provide essential commodities (e.g. redirect excess food supplies from markets to people in need)
+Organize food voucher programs with local shopkeepers or blockchain-backed systems of community currencies

+Consider alternative supply chains to provide essential commodities (e.g. redirect excess food supplies from markets